UPDATED JAN 2023

 - Fall River – New Ashburn Golf Course: Several hills to choose from in a beautiful setting.
 It’s a popular spot but plenty of space for everyone to enjoy.
 The walk back up the hill is quite the workout.

-So, if you are looking for a perfect spot to earn that hot chocolate, check out this excellent interactive Google map which lists all the awesome sled runs so you can choose one in your neighbourhood that suits you and your family members.
+So, if you are looking for a perfect spot to earn that hot chocolate, check out the excellent interactive Google map which lists all the sled runs so you can choose one in your neighbourhood that suits you and your family members’ excitement level and ability 😉

 I hope this gives you an idea of what’s available for a day/few hours of sledding in your area.
 There’s plenty more hills to check out that I haven’t listed.
 These mentioned above tend to be the most well known and popular in the City.
 I’m sure there’s some “secret” hills in your area if you search for them.